uber/cadence-java-client/README.md

         }
     }

- The id that is passed to getVersion call identifies the change.
-Each change is expected to have its own id.
-But if a change spawns multiple places in the workflow code and the new code should be either executed in all of them or in none then they have to share the id.
+ The ID that is passed to `getVersion` call identifies the change.
+Each change is expected to have its own ID.
+But if a change spawns multiple places in the workflow code and the new code should be either executed in all of them or in none them, then they have to share the ID.